-Databases and Websites in Medicine & Nursing
+Databases in Medicine & Nursing

 MEDLINE Created by the National Library of Medicine, users can search abstracts from over 4,000 current biomedical journals.
 Authoritative medical information on medicine, nursing, psychiatry, the health care system, and more.
 We have 3 different ways to access MEDLINE: